1132-NCCU-DataScience-inservice/finalprojectnew-group_1_new/README.md

 ---

 **🔬 Course Project**: Data Science Final Project, Spring 2025

+_This project forks from the Github project of the team member Jason YY Lin - [ctcf-predictor](https://github.com/iiyyll01lin/ctcf-predictor/tree/202506-rc1) and will not be maintianed after 202506-rc6.
+Check the origin repo for the latest updates._

 <!-- **🔬 Revolutionary Discovery**: First scientific proof that small, curated datasets dramatically outperform large, unfiltered datasets in transcription factor modeling. -->